htvekov/openHASP-Sonos-media-player/README.md

 Config template will split all Sonos Favourites in two groups, but will need a little help from you to determine what belongs to which group.
 All ‘non sources’ (playlists, songs, podcasts etc. from eg. Spotify) should be renamed (in the Sonos app or via web interface) and prefixed with an asterix ‘*’ (No extra spaces, just an asterix)

 Sources (radio stations) unfortunately doesn’t follow any strict rules on how to present media meta data.
 So some radio stations will unfortunately appear on plate with artist/title mixed up.
-Source in Sonos Favourites can be renamed and suffixed with an ‘|’ pipe symbol (No extra spaces, just a pipe symbol).
+Source in Sonos Favourites can be renamed and suffixed with a ‘|’ pipe symbol (No extra spaces, just a pipe symbol).
 Templates in config will seek out this pipe symbol and swap title/artist on plate display.
 Symbol will also be hidden in dropdown list, pop-up info etc.
 Special fix for handling danish national radio stations is hardcoded in templates:
-- Template search is done for specific source naming to determine if image zoom is needed
+- Template search is done for specific source naming to determine if image zoom should be applied or not.
+This is unfortunately needed for now, as current openHASP CC code can't handle upscale of images - only downscaling.
 - Template search for specific string in `media_title` attribute is done as well.
-This is needed as quite a few danish broadcasters meta data has both title and artist combined in the `media_title` attribute - only separated with a ' / '.
+This is needed as quite a few danish broadcasters meta data has both title and artist combined in the `media_title` attribute - only separated with a ' [SPACE]/[SPACE]'.

 Example below: